 A painkiller isn’t just a pill.
 It is a dangerous substance that is highly addictive.
 There are millions of people who struggle with chronic pain and need some sort of pain relief.
 When going to the doctor, they may get a prescription for painkillers.
 However, due to the addictive nature of this type of drug, it doesn’t take long for most people to develop a dependence on painkillers.
 Then, if they keep using them, they will likely develop an addiction to them, as well.

 It is vital that everyone knows they don’t have to keep struggling with an addiction to painkillers.
-You can get into a drug addiction treatment program to help you get clean and to work on building a life of recovery.
+You can get into a drug addiction treatment program to help you get clean and to work on building a life of recovery, health and, wellness.

 Reasons for the Addictive Nature of Painkillers